robbytables/bug-free-invention/unit-2-control-flow/instructor-resources/07-loops/07-loops-slides.md

 - Create a list of colors.
 - Using a `for` loop, print out the list.
-- Using `range`, set each item in the list to be the number of characters in the list.
+- Using `range`, set each item in the list to be the number of characters in the color.
 - Print the list.

 For example: